Schema Linking on Confluent Cloud

 confluent schema-registry exporter delete <exporterName>

 This concludes the Quick Start.
-The next sections are a deep dive into Schema Linking concepts and tools you just tried out.
+The next sections are a deep dive into the Schema Linking concepts and tools you just tried out.

 Schema contexts